Health spending in Canada forecast to hit $242 billion this year, says report

 The 2017 forecast said the breakdown of how health-care dollars will be spent has not changed much over the past 20 years.

 All three, however, have experienced growth since 2016.
-Drug spending is expected to rise the fastest, reaching an estimated 5.2 per cent this year.
+Drug spending is expected to rise the fastest by an estimated 5.2 per cent this year.

 The report, which did not include the cost of drugs dispensed in hospitals or funded through cancer agencies, found that those with drug costs of $10,000 or more accounted for about a third of overall drug spending last year despite only making up two per cent of the population.